Diploma in Culinary Arts and Technology Management (DCATM)

 What's Included in the Tuition Fees?

-The tuition fees cover the following:- Lecture and Laboratory Fees – Inclusive of ingredients and supplies
+- Lecture and Laboratory Fees – Inclusive of ingredients and supplies

 - Miscellaneous Fees, which include: